jonathanrdelgado/SublimeTodoReview/README.markdown

 **Check the issues for upcoming features**

 This is a fork of [@robcowie's](https://github.com/robcowie) SublimeTodo.
-Unfortunatly, he is unable to maintain it any longer.
+Unfortunately, he is unable to maintain it any longer.
 Additionally, this includes [@dnatag's](https://github.com/dnatag) ST3 fork, which allowed me to get this thing fixed relatively quickly.
 This package will be actively maintained, and is in full working condition for ST3.
 ST2 will not be supported as the original SublimeTODO should cover you.

 # Install